Connect with us

 First, create a staging design plan.
 Make a to-do list of all the areas you want to spruce up and what you’ll need to complete each task.

-It’s also helpful to ask friends and family to help you during the staging process.
-Especially, if you need to move large pieces of furniture.
+It’s also helpful to ask friends and family to help you during the staging process, especially if you need to move large pieces of furniture.

 Want to learn more about the home selling process?
-Check out our blog post to learn all about what you’ll need to do to prepare, sell, and close on your current home.
+Check out our blog post to learn all about what you’ll need to do to prepare, sell, and close your current home.